Wisconsin November 01, 2015

 8. Brule River

-The Brule River is a gorgeous 50 mile river that runs the full length of Iron County.
+The Brule River is a gorgeous 52 mile river that separates part of Michigan and Wisconsin.
 It is fantastic to get out on the river, especially if you are seeking trout.
-It is surrounded by the Brule River State Forest, and you can get some wonderful vantage points of the river without even getting out on the water.
+You can get some wonderful vantage points of the river without even getting out on the water.

 9. Devil's Punchbowl